 You can also do this on your own using both mock exams: medical and non-medical literature more generally.

-Training yourself to read and answer questions under strict, timed conditions will help you to prepare both practically and mentally when it comes to OET Reading part A.
+Training yourself to read and answer questions under strict, timed conditions will help you to prepare both practically and mentally when it comes to tips for OET Reading part A.

 1. Look at the following text. does it focus on A) The definitions and background of an illness.
 B) Information relating to a medical procedure.
 Or C) Information relating to detecting the symptoms of an illness?